- About Us

 Director of Sales & Marketingjchang@bayviewseattle.org

-Jill Chang oversees the Marketing, Sales, and Life Enrichment (Resident Services) departments at Bayview.
+Jill Chang oversees the sales and marketing departments at Bayview.
 She started her journey with Bayview as a receptionist in 2010 and truly sees Bayview as her home away from home.
-She brings over 10 years of nonprofit, senior living, and marketing experience with a renewed focus on resident experience at Bayview- from inquiry to move-in and post move-in.
+She brings over 10 years of nonprofit, senior living, and sales/marketing experience.
 She is also responsible for the development and execution of traditional and digital marketing programs, branding and external communications initiatives, creative direction and design, content production and user (website) experience, and other key strategic functions.
 She loves storytelling and you will often find her with a camera in hand.
 She holds a bachelor’s degree in Psychology from the University of Michigan and has completed LeadingAge Washington’s Leadership Institute 2019 Fellowship program; a yearlong program designed for emerging leaders in aging services.

 Director of Intergenerational Children’s Centerhcross@bayviewseattle.org

 Heather Cross is the Director of the Intergenerational Children’s Center.
 She brings over 25 years of Early Childhood Education experience to her new role.
 Heather has a master’s in Education and is a birth -three Montessori certified teacher.
 Her focus of study has been literature in Early Childhood Education and she is very passionate about her chosen profession.
 She has spent about half of her career in the classroom as a lead Toddler teacher and the other half as an administrator.
 Heather is excited to be a part of the Bayview community and looks forward to a time when the children and residents can once again interact and share with each other.